kbdharun/kbdharun/TRANSLATION.md

 # Translations

 - I think technology must be accessible to everybody through localisation.
-- In this file I will list some of my work and contributions in localisation.
 - You can find most of my work in localisation in [**Weblate**](https://hosted.weblate.org/user/kbdharunkrishna) and [**Crowdin**](https://crowdin.com/profile/kbdharun).

 ## Projects